 - Letter of Approval from your own school

 - Any additional documents recommended or references

-- Medical Insurance: The Government of Canada is required by law and provides for international students’ medical Insurance.
-Contact the school you’ll be attending to learn more about the options as they vary.
+- Medical Insurance: The Government of Canada is required by law to provide for international students’ medical Insurance.
+Contact the school you’ll be attending to learn more about the options as they can vary.

 Extending Your Stay: If, at any time, you want to expand your permits to remain beyond their expiration times in Canada, be certain to apply as soon as possible.
 You need to apply, for renewal, a minimum of thirty days in advance.
 Your licences can be extended while still in Canada, but you cannot stay past the date of their expiration.

 Love your time in Canada!
 Many students I’ve met from all parts of the world are consistently outstanding pupils and very friendly.
 The only criticism you hear frequently is about the weather, but even Canadians will complain about that!
 You may regularly find large groups of students from your homeland, therefore you’ll always have folks there to make your transition easier.
 I think you are going to find Canadians to be amongst the friendliest folks in the universities and schools.
 Be prepared to be highly successful.
 Love your stay!

 You can contact Immigration Lawyer Ronen Kurzfeld for more information.